Birmingham Southern Railroad Co. No. 82, wearing her original road colors.

 Birmingham Southern Railroad Co.
 No. 81, sister to HOD's No. 82, builder No. 68788

-Built by The American Locomotive Company (ALCO), Schenectady, NY, in March 1937 under the construction number 68788.
-It was delivered to its original owner, the Birmingham Southern Railroad carrying the road number 82.
-BS bought 5 HH900s and 5 EMC NC locomotives as part of their dieselization initiative in 1937.
-Later they acquired 86-88.
+This locomotive was built by The American Locomotive Company (ALCO), in Schenectady, New York, in March 1937 under the construction number No. 68788.
+It was delivered to its original owner, the Birmingham Southern Railroad carrying the road number No. 82.
+Birmingham Southern bought five HH900s and five EMC NC locomotives as part of their dieselization initiative in 1937.
+Later, they acquired No. 86-88.

 These locomotives were 900 horsepower supercharged diesel locomotives built for switching service and equipped with multiple-unit controls for transfer service.
-With a length of 43’ 3” and weight of 115 tons, the HH900 has a starting tractive force of 69,000 pounds.
+With a length of 43’ 3” and a weight of 115 tons, the HH900 had a starting tractive force of 69,000 pounds.
 The prime mover is a McIntosh & Seymour Model 6-53T engine.
 The locomotive was equipped with Westinghouse electrical equipment.

 Birmingham Southern Railroad

 For over two decades, No. 82 worked for the Birmingham Southern, but eventually all of the High Hoods were replaced by newer power.
 The inspection cards of #82 show Birmingham Southern last operated here in 1962.

 As a Birmingham Southern Railroad locomotive, its last paint scheme would have been green with a broad yellow strip and black lettering.
 The original paint scheme is believed to have been dark green with white pinstriping and lettering, however no colored photo has ever been found to support this suggestion.